 - To respond sensitively and imaginatively to Compton Verney Art Gallery and Park’s site/historic setting.

-Arts&Heritage worked with Compton Verney’s Curator to develop a brief which was subsequently sent out to all contacts; artists and organisations; press, social media and advertising in the UK.
+Arts&Heritage supported Compton Verney’s Curator to develop a brief which was subsequently sent out to all contacts; artists and organisations; press, social media and advertising in the UK.